Embrace the magic of the blue Danube and discover the imperial cities of central Europe

-Experience both the modern face of Prague and the old world delights of the city centre World Heritage Site at the Clarion Congress Hotel Prague.
-The hotel is located just a 4-minute walk from the metro station, and directly connected to shopping centre Gallery Fenix.
+Experience both the modern face of Prague and the old world delights of the city center World Heritage Site at the Clarion Congress Hotel Prague.
+The hotel is located just a 4-minute walk from the metro station, and directly connected to the shopping center Gallery Fenix.
 The modern rooms offer free Wi-Fi, flat-screen TVs and desks, along with sitting areas and minibars.

 MS Amadeus Queen

 Sleek, elegant and comfortable, the MS Amadeus Queen is an excellent river going vessel, offering one of the finest ways to discover the stunning rivers of Europe.
 Well-maintained facilities, superb service and tasteful cabins all combine to make passengers' time on board the Amadeus Queen a delight.
 Enjoy the serene scenery as it passes by, through specially designed floor-to- ceiling windows or perhaps from the Sun Deck at the top of the boat, as you relax on loungers and deck chairs with your fellow travelers.

 Across the four decks, the ship has a range of amenities available to passengers including a restaurant, a panorama-bar, and a fitness room.
 A recent addition has seen an indoor pool installed at the rear of the boat.
 Each room has a television, an en suite bathroom, a mini bar, and a hairdryer, while the suites enjoy a walk-out exterior balcony as well.

 Tour Dates & Prices